root-project/root/documentation/users-guide/FittingHistograms.md

 -   "`landau`" Landau function with mean and sigma.
 This function has been adapted from the `CERNLIB` routine `G110 denlan` (see `TMath::Landau`).

-- "`gausn` Normalized form of the gaussian function with 3 parameters `f(x) = p0*exp(-0.5*((x-p1)/p2)^2)/(p2 *sqrt(2PI))`
+- "`gausn`" Normalized form of the gaussian function with 3 parameters `f(x) = p0*exp(-0.5*((x-p1)/p2)^2)/(p2 *sqrt(2PI))`